 While this works for simple text, you will lose the formatting if you have any.
-To prevent that, use a Markdown object:
+To prevent that, use a Markdown object, as explained in the next section.

 23.7.2 Markdown Formatting

 You can format text in cells or shapes via Markdown syntax.
 Note that you can also use placeholders in the Markdown text that will take the values from the variables you supply via the render_template or create_report functions: